Home Equity Fraud Prevention

 The best way to prevent home equity fraud is to bank with a trusted lender

 Citizens Bank is a trusted lender of home equity loans and home equity lines of credit.
 We will provide you with a Truth-in-Lending Statement and promise to be clear about fees and payment structure up front.
-Consult a home loan advisor from Citizens Bank to determine what's best for your personal finances at 1-800-340-LOAN.
-You can also start your home equity loan application online if you're ready to go.
+Consult a Home Loan Advisor from Citizens Bank to determine what's best for your personal finances, or start the home equity loan application process by answering a few questions online if you're ready to go.

 NMLS ID# Search Tool